YouKnowJoey/py-svd-image-compression-analysis/README.md

 ## License

-This project is a personal project.
+This project is licensed under the gnu v.3 license - see the LICENSE file for details.

 ## Contact